API Quickstart

 The API is a good fit when your team wants to:

-- standardize publishing flows across multiple apps
+- standardize release workflows across multiple apps

 - support a technical due diligence or operations workflow